osism/release/notes/3.0.0/NOTES.md

 * In the inventory reconciler the import into the Netbox was fixed
 * The image of patchman was changed to Ubuntu to fix problems when using libapt

+## Infrastructure

+* An Elasticsearch service is now available for integration into the CI
+* A Kibana service is now available for the evaluation of the logs from the CI